software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 ## GitHub Projects

 [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) is a platform for managing taskboards.
-We will be using it for managing the user stories in our Product Backlog and the tasks in our Sprint Backlogs.
+We will be using it for managing the user stories and tasks in our Product Backlog and Sprint Backlog.

 Taskboards in GitHub Projects are called _projects_.
 Let's create a project for our backlogs.
 Open your repository in GitHub and click the "Projects" tab.
 Then, click the green "New project" button on the right.
 Click the arrow next to the button, if the button label is different.
 This should open a dialog.
 From the left side of the dialog, choose "Board".
 This determines what the project will look like and you can change it later.
 Name the project "Backlog".
 Finally, click the "Create" button to create the project.